- System requirements

 |

-For example, it can be useful when profiling applications running as a Windows service.
+This can be particularly useful when profiling applications that run

 Specify alternate directory for temporary files created by the profiler agent: